 - Stock It In Your Pantry

-You may have heard of pot brownies, and while cooking with full spectrum hemp oil won’t leave your guests with any unwanted surprises, it can provide a host of benefits and added deliciousness to your favorite recipes.
+You may have heard of pot brownies, and while cooking with CBD oil won’t leave your guests with any unwanted surprises, it can provide a host of benefits and added deliciousness to your favorite recipes.

 Some food bloggers are even touting it as the new coconut oil!

-The benefits involved in cooking with hemp oil — such as helping to reduce cholesterol plus the host of benefits mentioned previously — might explain why.
+The benefits involved in cooking with CBD oil — such as helping to reduce cholesterol plus the host of benefits mentioned previously — might explain why.

-The flavor of hemp oil is similar to olive oil in that it has a flavor (it’s a bit nutty and earthy), but won’t overpower the other ingredients.
+The flavor of CBD oil is similar to olive oil in that it has a flavor (it’s a bit nutty and earthy), but won’t overpower the other ingredients.